Trojan - Definition

 To protect themselves, users should update their software regularly, avoid suspicious links and attachments, use complex passwords, enable two-factor authentication and use security software.
 Regular backups and only downloading software from trustworthy sources are also recommended.

-back to glossary
+Back to the glossary

 Service Hotline